 The Compensation Committee meets as often as necessary in order to carry out its duties.
-In 2008, the Compensation Committee met five times.
+In 2010, the Compensation Committee meet six times.
 The Compensation Committee periodically reviews each executive's total compensation, including base salary, annual cash incentive compensation, stock option awards, restricted stock awards, awards under the LTIP, unrealized stock option award gains, perquisites and defined contribution plan holdings (including the amounts contributed to such plans by the Company), as well as such executive's Capital Stock holdings, in recommending or setting, as applicable, each element of compensation in such a way that less robust Company performance will result in a lower total compensation to the executive.
-For example, compensation levels in 2008 were generally lower than in 2007 due to the achievement in 2007 of EBITDA and share price targets that resulted in awards pursuant to the LTIP while there was no such achievement or awards in 2008.
-In 2008, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was lower by the following amounts: Mr. McNamara - 7.9%; Mr. Williams - 10.4%; Mr. O'Toole - 19.6%; Mr. Lee - 28.5%; and Mr. Tucker - 20.5%.
+In 2010, the total compensation, as set forth in the Summary Compensation Table, of all the named executive officers was changed by the following percents: Mr. McNamara - 1.8%; Mr. Williams - (2.5%); Mr. O'Toole - 3.7%; Mr. Lee - (4.9%); and Mr. Tucker - (3.4%).